A Comparative Review of Dimension Reduction Methods in Approximate Bayesian Computation: Classification of ABC Dimension Reduction Methods

 The output of a partial least squares analysis is the set of $k$ orthogonal components of the regression design matrix

-that are optimally correlated (in a specific sense) with $\theta$.
-Here, $s_j^i$ denotes the $j^{th}$ component of the $i^{th}$ simulated summary statistic, $s^i$.
-To choose the appropriate number of orthogonal components, \shortciteN{WegmannEtAl09} examine the root mean square error of $\theta$ for each value of $k$, as estimated by a leave-one-out cross validation strategy.
+that are optimally correlated (in a specific sense) with~$\theta$.
+Here, $s_j^i$ denotes the $j$th component of the $i$th simulated summary statistic, $s^i$.\vadjust{\goodbreak} To choose the appropriate number of orthogonal components, \citet {WegmannEtAl09} examine the root mean square error of $\theta$ for each value of~$k$, as estimated by a leave-one-out cross-validation strategy.
 For a fixed number of components, $k$, this corresponds to

-where $\hat{m}^{-i}_k(s)$ denotes the mean response of the partial least squares regression, estimated without the $i$-th simulated summary statistic, $s^i$ (e.g. \citeNP{mevik+c04}).
-The optimal number of components is then chosen by inspection of the $\mbox{RMSE}_k$ values, based on minimum gradient change arguments (e.g. \citeNP{mevik+w07}).
+where $\hat{m}^{-i}_k(s)$ denotes the mean response of the partial least squares regression, estimated without the $i$th simulated summary statistic, $s^i$ (e.g., \cite{mevik+c04}).
+The optimal number of components is then chosen by inspection of the $\mbox{RMSE}_k$ values, based on minimum gradient change arguments (e.g., \cite{mevik+w07}).

-A potential disadvantage of partial least squares regression, as performed by \shortciteN{WegmannEtAl09}, is that it aims to infer a global linear relationship between $\theta$ and $s$ based on draws from the prior predictive distribution, $p(s|\theta)p(\theta)$.
-This may differ from the relationship observed in the region around $s=s_{obs}$, and as such may produce unsuitable orthogonal components as a result.
-A workaround for this would be to follow \citeN{fernhead+p11} (see Section \ref{section:FP11}) and elicit the relationship between $\theta$ and $s$ based on samples from a truncated prior $(\theta^i,s^i)\sim p(s|\theta)p(\theta)I(\theta\in\Theta^R)$, where $\Theta^R\subset\Theta$ restricts the samples, $\theta^i$, to regions of significant posterior density.
-One simple way to identify such a region is through a pilot ABC analysis \cite{fernhead+p11}.
+A potential disadvantage of partial least squares regression, as performed by \citet{WegmannEtAl09}, is that it aims to infer a global linear relationship between $\theta$ and $s$ based on draws from the prior predictive distribution, $p(s|\theta)p(\theta)$.
+This may differ from the relationship observed in the region around $s=s_{\mathrm{obs}}$, and as such may produce unsuitable orthogonal components as a result.
+A workaround for this would be to follow \citet{fernhead+p11} (see Section~\ref{sectionFP11}) and elicit the relationship between $\theta$ and $s$ based on samples from a truncated prior $(\theta^i,s^i)\sim p(s|\theta)p(\theta)I(\theta\in\Theta^R)$, where $\Theta^R\subset\Theta$ restricts the samples, $\theta^i$, to regions of significant posterior density.
+One simple way to identify such a region is through a pilot ABC analysis (\cite{fernhead+p11}).